 She has been commissioned for public murals in addition to collaborating with brands like Salomon Freeski, Baldface Lodge, La Mer, Mica Heli, Lambrecht Surfboards, Mountain Equipment Co-Op (MEC), Fox Racing, Trek Bicycles, Terry Bicycles, the Vancouver International Mountain Film Festival (VIMFF), Arts Whistler, and many more.

-Jessa is currently based out of Squamish, British Columbia where she works as an artist and backcountry guide.
+Jessa is currently based out of Nelson, British Columbia where she works as an artist and backcountry guide.
 Here, the union of Art and the outdoors is part of her everyday life.
 Jessa’s work has been exhibited internationally, notably in New York, California, Montreal, Vermont, Vancouver, Squamish, and Whistler.

 Interested in working together on a project, design, commission, or collaboration?
 Let's connect!